 Rule 1.2: CEPs must take the steps necessary to prevent misconduct – this is not a passive standard.
 CEPs cannot simply sit back and wait for others to seek advice.
 They must reach out to ensure the organization is acting properly, and do what is necessary to head off misconduct.
-This also reflects the approach of the standards for compliance and ethics programs, such as those found in the Sentencing Guidelines and the OECD Good Practice Guidance; if a program is passive it does not meet the standards.
+This also reflects the approach of the standards for compliance and ethics programs, such as those found in the Federal Sentencing Guidelines and the OECD Good Practice Guidance; if a program is passive it does not meet the standards.
 Logically, the same is true for a CEP.
 The commentary adds that while the CEP must be active, the actions must be legal and ethical.
 Where improper actions of a client cannot be stopped, the commentary takes the CEP to rule 1.4.

 Rule 1.3: In the event of a government investigation, the CEP needs to exercise sound judgment.
 It should be noted, however, that this reference is qualified by referring to “legitimate” government investigations.
 This recognizes that governments are composed of human beings, and that not all government actions may be legitimate.
 The standard thus leaves room to challenge government actions where there is a good faith basis to do so.
 However, as the commentary makes clear, it is never permissible to lie or obstruct investigations.